andrewwise/unfamiliarplaces.net/_posts/guides/2025-06-24-copenhagen-guide.md

 ![Interior of a modern Danish train](/images/posts/guides/copenhagen/PXL_20250530_114805986.jpg){:title="Interior of a modern Danish train" class="s"}

-The airport is also connected to line 2 of the metro system so depending on where you are travelling from the airport this might be a better choice for your.
+The airport is also connected to line 2 of the metro system so depending on where you are travelling from the airport this might be a better choice for you.

 ## Public transport